olayinkaraheem/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -al dir1 dir2 dir3 : list the content of dir1 dir2 dir3
-file filename : prints the file type filename is ln -s dir name: creates a symbolic link to 'dir' with name 'name'
+file filename : prints the file type filename is ln -s dir name: creates a symbolic link to 'dir' with name 'name' cp -u source target: copies from source to target, skip if already exist in target or uodate newer version